 - Create landscapes that minimize water consumption such as by incorporating drought-resistant grasses or indigenous plants.

-People who work in this occupation generally have the interest code: AIS.
+People who work in this occupation generally have the interest code: AIR.

-This means people who work in this occupation generally have Artistic interests, but also prefer Investigative and Social environments.
+This means people who work in this occupation generally have Artistic interests, but also prefer Investigative and Realistic environments.

 People who work in this occupation generally prize Independence, but also value Working Conditions and Achievement in their jobs.